 - Type C: Fracture is present away from the stem tip towards the elbow

 When periprosthetic shoulder fracture is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a shoulder specialist who provides detailed examination and care for patients with periprosthetic shoulder fracture in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a shoulder specialist who provides detailed examination and care for patients with periprosthetic shoulder fracture in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.